 - Check for duplicate records.
 Some algorithms handle duplicates well, others maybe not, so check whether removal is needed.

 - Check in which years the data was recorded and remove data from years that are not relevant to your model.
-For example, if you want to model a species distribution using climate data from particular years, you might only want to use the occurrence records from matching years.
+For example, if you want to model a species distribution using climate data from , you might only want to use the occurrence records from matching years.

 - Be aware of alternative names for the species as there might be different datasets for different names according to the local usage of a species’ name.
-It is recommended to use the Latin name of the species as this is a global identity.
+New taxonomic names may also take time to be changed in the databases you are using.
+We recommend using the Latin name of the species as this is much more standardized globally.

 - Be aware that occurrence data can sometimes be biased towards the accessibility of sampling locations.
 Species are more likely to be observed near places where people go, and thus occurrence data can be lacking for remote areas.
 This can lead to a non-representative sample of the environmental conditions, although this is not necessarily the case.

 Some algorithms also need data about where a species does not occur: absence data.
-This can either be true absence data, if data is collected on locations where a species definitely does not occur, or pseudo-absence data, if we infer that a species cannot occur in particular locations because of unsuitable conditions.
+This can either be true absence data, if data is collected on locations where a species not occur, or pseudo-absence data, if we infer that a species cannot occur because of unsuitable conditions.
 Because this is quite a complex topic, we have devoted a separate article that explains the different options for absence data.

 For species living in the ocean instead of on land there are oceanic variables such as sea surface temperature and salinity that can be used in species distribution models.

-Like species occurrence data, environmental data is only collected in particular locations where measuring stations are situated.
+Like species occurrence data, environmental data is only collected where measuring stations are situated.
 To use this data in a model, it needs to be converted to create what is known as a ‘raster surface’ in which each cell has a value for a particular environmental factor, including the cells for which no measurements of environmental factors exist.
 Because we don’t know the exact value for each cell, we use a technique called spatial interpolation that predicts values for unknown cells from a limited number of sample data points around that cell.
-This interpolation is based on the assumption that cells that are close together tend to have similar characteristics.
+This interpolation that cells that are close together tend to have similar characteristics.

 The resulting surface can be visually displayed in a two-dimensional graph, which is a contour graph or in a three-dimensional graph in which the x and y axes represent the longitude and latitude and the z-axis the value of the environmental factor measured.